Adversarial-Intelligence-Group/vone-gan/README.md

 # VOneNet: CNNs with a Primary Visual Cortex Front-End

 A family of biologically-inspired Convolutional Neural Networks (CNNs).
 VOneNets have the following features:
-- Fixed-weight neural network model of the primate primary visual cortex (V1) as the front-end.
+- Fixed-weight neural network model of the primate primary visual cortex (V1) as the front-end
 - Robust to image perturbations
 - Brain-mapped
 - Flexible: can be adapted to different back-end architectures